mybropro/learning-ai/README.md

 ## Learning about AI
 This is a repo for me to learn about/document/practice AI.
-It will not be exhaustive, it will not be perfect.
-But it should be a decent introduction and point to the next steps to take.

-# Learning AI
-Can't think of a good title for this, but I need to learn what's actually happening with AI research + product development.
+I need to learn what's actually happening with AI research + product development.
 If your priors are similar to [mine](PRIORS.md), maybe you can learn something by following along.

 ## Goals
 + Understand the [historical timeline](TIMELINE.md)